harmony2ww/wwwwserver/README.md

 3. These things you could done inside file web_server.php at the end.
 4. Be careful within directory, you could browse in files only if there are in.

+## SECURITY
+### About first secure property -  (array) $securityArray .
+These characters are excluded about the url and there get console error.
+### About second secure property -  (array) $securityFilesWeb
+These strings of file names are possible variants about started file into url, else there are console error.
+Feel free about changes.

 ```php
 $server = new WwwwServer();